Chelmsley Wood

-Chelmsley Wood, sometimes called just Chelmsley, is a town and civil parish in the Metropolitan Borough of Solihull, West Midlands, England, with a population of 12,453.
+Chelmsley Wood, sometimes called just Chelmsley, is a town, ward, and civil parish in the Metropolitan Borough of Solihull, West Midlands.
 It is located near Birmingham Airport and the National Exhibition Centre.
 It lies about eight miles east of Birmingham city centre and 5 miles to the north of Solihull.
 The town is also close to both Coleshill and Water Orton in Warwickshire, the county the area was historically part of.
+At the 2021 census, the parish had a population of 13,738.

 In 1966 Birmingham City Council compulsorily purchased the ancient woodland and built the 15,590 dwelling council estate to rehouse families on its council house waiting list.
 With the rise in unemployment in the 1970s parts of the estate suffered from deprivation and anti-social behaviour.
 The area established a town council.

 Local government re-organisation in 1974 transferred the town to Solihull Metropolitan Borough, though responsibility for the housing remained with Birmingham until September 1980.